b-lowney/MDDI/README.md

 There is also a fourth component for identification, which is where diffractions and reflections overlap.

 These functions have been created for MATLAB and requires the following to run:
-MATLAB
+MATLAB,
-Image Processing Toolbox
+Image Processing Toolbox,
-Neural Network Toolbox
+Neural Network Toolbox.

 Usage instructions are in the help of each function.
 To obtain the figures used in the paper the following should be run: